-NOTE: Award and enrollment measures are measured from eight years after entering the institution into one of four degree/certificate-seeking undergraduate student cohort (First-time, full-time; First-time, part-time).
+NOTE: Award and enrollment measures are measured from eight years after entering the institution into one of four degree/certificate-seeking undergraduate student cohort (First-time, full-time; First-time, part-time; Non-first-time, full-time; and Non-first-time, part-time).
 Academic reporting institutions report outcome data as of the institution's official fall reporting date or as of October 15, 2015.
 Program reporters determine the cohort with enrollment any time between September 1, 2007 and August 31, 2008.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.